h2oai/h2o-3/h2o-docs/src/product/training-models.rst

 Regression Example
 ''''''''''''''''''

-This example uses the Boston Housing data and :ref:`H2O's GLM algorithm <glm>` to predict the median home based using all available features.
+This example uses the Boston Housing data and :ref:`H2O's GLM algorithm <glm>` to predict the median home price using all available features.
 The dataset includes the following columns:

 - **crim**: The per capita crime rate by town
 - **zn**: The proportion of residential land zoned for lots over 25,000 sq.ft